ooni/spec/nettests/ts-017-web-connectivity.md

 1. we obtain a response that is not a redirect (the "final" webpage);

-2. a network or protocol error prevents us from obtaining a final webpage (e.g., DNS failures, TCP connect failures, TLS failures, HTTP failures);
+2. a network or protocol error prevents us from obtaining a final webpage (e.g., a DNS, TCP, TLS, or HTTP failure);

 3. we are redirected ten times.